-The New York Islanders family lost a patriarch last August 28th, as legendary Hall of Fame coach Al Arbour passed away.
+The New York Islanders family lost a patriarch on August 28, 2015, as legendary Hall of Fame coach Al Arbour passed away.
 He was 82.

 Arbour led the Islanders to four straight Stanley Cups from 1980-83 and a fifth straight Finals in 1984.
 He is second on the NHL's all-time coaching wins list (782) with 740 coming behind the Islanders' bench.
 To the players who sat directly in front of him, Arbour was more than a coach.
 For many, he was a father figure and mentor, greatly revered by some of the game's greatest players.